WG21-SG14/SG14/Docs/Proposals/Fixed_Point_Library_Proposal.md

 valuable space away from the mantissa and reduces precision.

 Built-in integer types provide the basis for an efficient representation of binary fixed-point real numbers.
-However, *** there's something not very great about having to deal with all the shit related to this***.
+However, laborious, error-prone steps are required to normalize the results of certain operations and to convert to and from fixed-point types.

 A set of tools for defining and manipulating fixed-point types is proposed.
-These tools are designed for those who traditionally take on the burden of using integer types to represent fixed-point and are aimed at performance and low-level shit.
+These tools are designed to make work easier for those who traditionally use integers to perform low-level, high-performance fixed-point computation.

 ## III.
 Impact On the Standard